Simatwa/yt5/README.md

 2.Audio

--Audio of a video can be downloaded by adding '---mp3' to the commands parsed.
+- Audio of a video can be downloaded by adding '---mp3' to the commands parsed.
-  -For instance:
+  - For instance:
-  	-Single audio:
+  	- Single audio:

 ```
 $ yt5 url <Video-URI>  --mp3